snh3003/QuantumHack-AltF4/README.md

 </div>

 ## Aim:
- * Contribute towards towards sustainable development.
+ * Advance towards pollution free world and Contribute towards sustainable development.
- * Use advanced techniques to generate energy and food by using less inputs
+ * Applying advanced techniques on the existing infrastructure to generate energy and food by using less inputs.

 ## 🤔 Inspiration and 😖 Pain points